 - For the salad

-- 6 cups cooked chicken breast, chilled and cubed
+- 6 cups cooked chicken breast, chilled and diced

-- 1 cup dried cranberries, soaked overnight, drained and patted dry
+- 1 cup dried cranberries, soaked overnight in water, drained, and patted dry

 - 1/2 cup finely chopped celery